Election Setup — A Brief Overview

-- Pay by Visa, Mastercard or American Express.
-After you have paid, your election will start, or sit in a "Ready to Run" stage if you election's start time is in the future.
+- Pay by Visa, MasterCard, or American Express.
+After you have paid, your election will start, or sit in a "Ready to Run" stage if your election's start time is in the future.

 - Voters will be notified automatically as soon as the election starts, and results will be automatically tallied.

 - Please note that test elections and elections with under 20 voters are at no charge.

 - 20-voter elections are limited as to the features that can be used in order for it to qualify as free.